huaminghuangtw/Parallel-Sudoku-Solver/README.md

 ## Introduction
 Sudoku is one of the most popular puzzle games of all time.
-The objective of Sudoku is to fill a n x n grid with digits from 1 to m such that each column, row, and box (or called "subgrid", "region", "block") that compose the grid contains every number in the set {1, ... , n} exactly once.
+The objective of Sudoku is to fill a n by n grid with digits from 1 to n such that each column, row, and box (or called "subgrid", "region", "block") that compose the grid contains every number in the set {1, ... , n} exactly once.

 ---